emmetio/emmet/plugins/npp/contrib/readme.txt

 http://www.microsoft.com/downloads/details.aspx?FamilyId=01592C48-207D-4BE1-8A76-1C4099D7BBB9&displaylang=en

-==Changing shortcuts==
+==Changing settings and shortcuts==

-Due to some problems with including large JS files, Zen Coding is compiled right into 'NppScripting\start.js' file, making it quite large.
-You can find Zen Coding settings near the top of this file and shortcut settings at the very bottom of it.
+You can find Zen Coding settings near the top of the includes/Zen Coding.js file and shortcut settings at the very bottom of it.